A federal court authorized this notice. This is not a solicitation from a lawyer. This is not an attempt to collect a debt.

-Plaintiffs also allege that Defendants violated the FDCPA and the UCL by (1) using district attorney letterhead, and otherwise giving the impression that they were the office of various California district attorneys; (3) using letters that explicitly and implicitly falsely threatened check writers with prosecution if the check writers did not pay fees for the “District Attorney Bad Check Restitution Program; and, (4) sending collection letters that did not include disclosures and notices of consumer rights required by the Fair Debt Collection Practices Act.
-Defendants deny all allegations made by Plaintiffs and have asserted various defenses to these claims.
+Plaintiffs also allege that Defendants violated the FDCPA and the UCL by (1) using district attorney letterhead, and otherwise giving the impression that they were the office of various California district attorneys; (2) using letters that falsely threatened check writers with prosecution if the check writers did not pay fees for the “District Attorney Bad Check Restitution Program; and (3) sending collection letters that did not include disclosures and notices of consumer rights required by the Fair Debt Collection Practices Act.
+The Court decided in favor of the Defendants on these allegations.

 Defendants deny any wrongdoing and deny all allegations made by Plaintiffs.
 The two sides disagree on whether Plaintiffs and the Classes would have won at trial.